brainworxx/kreXX-TYPO3-Extension/Documentation/TipsTricks/DevSettings/Index.rst

 .. code-block:: typoscript

-    # Activate the error handler to show on the frontend want is going on.
+    # Tell the error handler to show what is going on.
     config.contentObjectExceptionHandler = 0
     # Deactivate the frontend cache.
     config.no_cache = 1